 Who Profits from Android’s Security Issues?
 Not Users. — A government task force, the Internet Crime Complaint Center (IC3) has issued a dire warning about malware.
 In particular, it’s a threat to Android users.

-Surprise — Cyber Criminals Chew up Apple Products, too — For years in terms of security, Windows has been considered inferior to Macs.
+Security — Cyber Criminals Chew up Apple Products, too — For years in terms of security, Windows has been considered inferior to Macs.
 But no longer thanks to malware security epidemics.

 Tips to Prevent Hacking of Your Bluetooth — Bluetooth technology, of course, allows you freedom when talking on your cell phone.
 But you’ll lose other freedoms if you don’t prevent scammers from exploiting your system via a trend called “bluebugging.”